Last Updated on January 9, 2023 by Igor Karni

 Which type of electric bike do I need?
 Well, there is no rule of thumb to decide the best option.
 Each of the three types has its advantages and disadvantages.
 The choice largely depends on what type of rider you are and what you would like to use your e-bike for.

 Which type of electric bike is the most efficient?
 We recommend mid-motor bikes based on their built and other advantages as compared to the front and rear motor e-bikes.
 Mid-motor bikes utilize a low center of gravity effect.
 Their weight is evenly distributed on the front and rear parts of the bike.

 How powerful is an electric bike motor?
-The most popular motor capacities available in e-bike segment are 250W, 350W, 500W, and 750 W. Riders are suggested to choose motor power according to the type of riding and location.
+The most popular motor capacities available in the e-bike segment are 250W, 350W, 500W, and 750 W. Riders are suggested to choose motor power according to the type of riding and location.
 For example, driving an e-bike in a hilly area would require more motor power.